amethyst/amethyst/book/src/sprites/set_up_the_render_pass.md

 # Set Up The Render Pass

-Amethyst supports drawing sprites using the `DrawSprite` render pass.
+Amethyst supports drawing sprites using the `DrawFlat2D` render pass.
 To enable this you have to do the following:

-1. Build a `Pipeline` with the `DrawSprite` pass.
+1. Build a `Pipeline` with the `DrawFlat2D` pass.
 If your sprites have transparent pixels use the `.with_transparency(..)` method.
 2. Use the `.with_sprite_sheet_processor()` method on the `RenderBundle`.

 ```rust,no_run,noplaypen